 Nowadays, business class on most flights longer than 5 hours will offer some variation of a lie-flat bed and pretty decent food and beverage options.
 While business class tends to be a few times more expensive than economy, prices have actually dropped a lot in the past 5 years, and premium cabins are often quite full on popular routes.

 With the combination of more attractive fares and passengers becoming savvier with their points and miles, flying your family in business class is definitely something you should consider if you can find award availability or a good price.

 By paying for a business (or first) class seat with points or miles, you’ll usually get outsized value compared to flying coach.
-While a paid business class ticket can often cost 3-4 times the cash price of an economy ticket, it’s not uncommon for a business class award ticket to be only twice the points/miles price of economy, increasing your value per point ratio — which is always good!
+While a paid business class ticket can often cost 3 to 4 times the cash price of an economy ticket, it’s not uncommon for a business class award ticket to be only twice the points or miles price of economy, increasing your value per point ratio — which is always good!

 But just because it is a good value, is it the right option?
 Let’s dig in.

 As with everything, there are some pros and cons to flying business class — which will be even more evident when flying with a baby or young children in the front of the plane.
 Let’s take a look at some of the pros.